Australia's State Aviation Safety Program

 The Australian civil aviation safety system encompasses a number of government agencies with specific functions and responsibilities.
 The agencies responsible for managing aviation safety in Australia are:

-- the Department of Infrastructure and Transport;
+- the Department of Infrastructure and Regional Development;

 - the Civil Aviation Safety Authority (CASA);